-DGs are designated by a panel composed of the Commandant, Deputy Commandant, Dean of Faculty and Academic Programs, Dean of Administration, Dean of Students, and Director of Institutional Research and Assessment, based upon the policy indicated above as well as their personal observations.
-In addition to the objective criteria listed above, the DG panel considers the wholistic performance and conduct of the student.
-DGs are announced during the NWC end-of-year awards ceremony, are recognized at the NDU graduation ceremony, and have their transcripts annotated accordingly.
+A panel composed of the Commandant, Deputy Commandant, Dean of Faculty and Academic Programs, Dean of Administration, Dean of Students, and Director of Institutional Research and Assessment reviews and approves the recommended list of distinguished graduates.
+The distinguished graduates are announced during the end-of-year awards ceremony and are recognized at the graduation ceremony.
+The Distinguished Graduate designation is printed on recipient transcripts.
+Typically, the College designates approximately 10% of the graduating class as Distinguished Graduates.